wshahbaz/MonopolyATM/README.md

 It was decided that the program would be function based due to having such a broad base of tasks to complete, and the RobotC programming language does not support class data types.
 The software was coded in a hierarchy of functions, where each main task had its own master function, which called a series of smaller functions to complete subtasks in a task.
 The program is coded in a hierarchy style: each function calls smaller functions until reaching a trivial function, where a calculation is performed, input from the user is converted to data, or the robot makes a mechanical movement

-The codebase can be found in github in the "MainCode.c" file or here: https://github.com/wshahbaz/MonopolyATM/blob/master/MainCode.c
+The codebase can be found in github in the "MainCode.c" file or [here](https://github.com/wshahbaz/MonopolyATM/blob/master/MainCode.c)